 Use a retention and disposal schedule

-All records must be managed so that they remain full and accurate records for the entire time they must be kept.
+All records must be managed so that they remain complete and reliable records for the entire time they must be kept.
 To do this, you need to know:

 Find out how long to keep records by using a retention and disposal schedule to sentence them.